Bronchitol Side Effects

 Inhalation route (Powder)

-Mannitol acts as a bronchoconstrictor and may cause severe bronchospasm.
+Mannitol (Aridol (TM)) acts as a bronchoconstrictor and may cause severe bronchospasm.
 Mannitol bronchial challenge testing is for diagnostic purposes only and should be conducted only by trained professionals under a physician familiar with the test and management of acute bronchospasm (ie, testing area equipped with appropriate medications and equipment).
 Immediately administer a short-acting inhaled beta-agonist in the event of severe bronchospasm.
 Do not perform bronchial challenge testing with mannitol in a patient with asthma or very low baseline pulmonary function tests (eg, FEV1 less than 1 to 1.5 L or less than 70% of the predicted values).

 Side effects requiring immediate medical attention